sciZer0/7/v/README.md

 Importantly, not an endless increase of decentralization, which is expensive, is the goal, but high sustainability.
 These are different things.

+The industry highly needs a new universal coefficient that describes the minimum amount of effort it would take to disrupt any given blockchain.
+The Nakamoto coefficient is not good for this since is one-sided because the authors of this coefficient at that moment didn't fully understand the main point of blockchain technology.

 *By the way, permissionlessness is just another word for censorship-resistance, and of course, permissionlessness and sustainability, both these ones together, imply trustlessness.*

 *And also of course, blockchain technology causes a paradigm revolution because no today's state would like to allow people to get permissionless access to value.*